-How many Jackson houses are on Chapel Street between College and Walton Streets?

-(Hint: there are a number of Jackson lookalikes - but not all of them were built by Jackson!).

-> SITE no.8

-York Cottage: Merchant's home of the 1850s in classical style family for over 80 years.
+York Cottage: Merchant's home of the 1850s in classical style elsewhere:

+The cottage located at 284 College St. was lived in by the same family for over 80 years.
 It was built around 1850 for the York family, one of the few black families of middle-class status recorded in Cobourg during that era.

+era.

-William York and his wife Margaret McGuire had at least seven children, all named on the family tombstone at Union Cemetery.
-It is thought one or two more may have been buried elementers lsewhere.
+William York and his wife

+Margaret McGuire had at least

+seven children, all named on the

+family tombstone at Union

+Cemetery.
+It is thought one or

+two more may have been buried

 York Cottage, as it was known, was a far cry from the homes of other black families in the area.
-Covert Street was known at the turn of the century as "nigger alley "
+Covert Street was known at the turn of the century as "nigger aller"

-By Peggy Wright

-The cottage located at 284 Col-ege St. was lived in by the same turn on two alley."
-The York family had a store on King Street.
+alley."
+The York family had a store The York family had a solve on King Street.
 Historian Rob Mikel says the business was probably a bath house and shaving parlour when it first opened.
-It later be-came a very fine tobacconist "hou.
+It later be-came a very fine tobacconist came a very line to obsections.

-top.
-Cobourg resident Madeline iconey can remember that the tore had a "first-class" reputation.
+Boobourg resident Madeline Rooney can remember that the store had a "first-class" reputation.

 The house is a fine example of the classical revival style of architecture and features a beautiful front entrance.
-The single-leafed door has Greek Re-vival details similar to a handful of other house in Cohorrs and is of other homes in Cobourg and is situated within a classically ituated within a classicality styled portice.
-It is single-storey dwelling, sit-ing high on a full basement.
-A low-pitched hip roof with wide saves and boxed cornices en-hance the classical feeling of the and back, the latter canted a "charming Regency glazed porch/sur room" in files of the local architectural conservancy stored at Cobourg Public Libtores as conserved.
-A small wing has been added on the south side, the date of which is unknown.
-The house is surrounded by a beautiful wrought iron fence with a cobblestone base and post.
-The fence once ran further to the south, to include property when the property finally left the York family in 1937, the new st can still be seen on the south operty.
-When the property finally lett e York family in 1937, the new
+The single-leafed door has Greek Resigned to the control of th situated within a classically styled portico.

+It is single-storey dwelling, sitting high on a full basement.
+A low-pitched hip roof with wide eaves and boxed cornices enhance the classical feeling of the house.

-It has a crushed marble ex-terior which is not believed to be original.
+It has a crushed marble exterior which is not believed to be original.